Infrastructure for research 2019

 - Agreements and cooperation with the parties concerned

 - How the initiative will be received, maintained and developed further in the longer term

 - A plan describing how the infrastructure will be made available to the research community

-- Funding from the grant administrator.
+- Local funding from the grant administrator.